 One of the most popular and epic tours available to do in Freycinet National Park is the Tassie-famous Freycinet Paddle.

-This trip is often recommended as one of the best things to do in Freycinet National Park because it’s a small-group guided adventure that allows visitors to see so much more of the park from a unique perspective.
-These kayaking adventures run for half a day and explores the most scenic parts of the Freycinet coastline including Bluestone Bay, Cape Tourville Lighthouse, remote beach the beautiful boulder-strewn valleys beyond.
+This trip is often recommended as one of the best things to do in Freycinet National Park because it's a small-group guided adventure that allows visitors to see so much more of the park from a unique perspective.
+These kayaking adventures run for half a day and explore the most scenic parts of the Freycinet coastline including Bluestone Bay, Cape Tourville Lighthouse, remote beach the beautiful boulder-strewn valleys beyond.

 6. Visit Cape Tourville